- are interested in comprehensible teaching strategies

 My students had never seen the present subjunctive before.
 We had never discussed the use of “que,” the sentence starters, the changing ending vowels… any of it.
 They walked in to a brand new concept and I immediately expected them to read and examine it.

 I asked my students to chat in their small groups about what they saw on the board (they sit in groups of 4-5 every day, you can see my post about seating and grouping here).
-I asked them to see if they could identify the verbs in each sentence.
-I asked them to look for patterns.
+I asked them to see if they could identify the verbs in each sentence, and I prompted them to look for patterns.
+What did the sentences mean?
 I asked them to make inferences.
-What did the sentences mean?
-Who were they about?
+Who were the sentences about?
 Who was speaking?
 What patterns did they find?
 What did they think were the essential pieces of each sentence?

 I walked around and listened to their discussions.
 After a few minutes, I stood at the board and asked them what they found.
 You can see the photo below to see what my students discussed.
-They noticed the pattern of QUE being needed- they had me circle that in each example sentence.
+My students noticed the pattern of QUE being needed- they had me circle that in each example sentence.
 They noticed that there was a verb (sometimes with a subject, sometimes without) after the “que.”
 They had me underline those, because they knew those verbs must be important.
-They looked different, yet familiar.
+The patterns looked different, yet familiar somehow.
 Why was that?

 We talked about the subject change in each of the examples, and what that might mean.
 So then, what questions did they have?
 How would we express a hope about ourselves?
 (Again you can see my example added in green at this point, Espero ir a México.
 So now, what was missing from this sentence?
 Why?)

-STEP 2) GUIDED NOTES– Student-lead, with my guidance (in the background as much as possible)
+FOCUS: GUIDED NOTES + PREDICTIONS.
+Student-lead, with my guidance (in the background as much as possible)